Sunday, March 20, 2011

 Chicken Divan

-1 - bunch fresh broccoli, about 1 pound (lightly steamed for 5 minutes first)
+1 -1lb fresh broccoli (lightly steamed for 5 minutes)

 1 - 10.5 oz can cream of chicken soup